pathakdhruv/GalDynPsrFreq/GalDynPsrFreq/README.txt

 fdotdotSB4BH.py: Calculates the fourth square bracket term of Eq.
 (11) of the paper Pathak and Bagchi (2021) incorporating the contribution of the central black hole.
 The required arguments for this module are ldeg, bdeg, dkpc, mul, mub, f, and fdotobs.

-fdotdotexc.py: Model fdotdotexc: Calculates the total excess term for the second derivative of the frequency without incorporating the effect of the central black hole in the gravitational potential of the Milky Way.
+fdotdotexc.py: Model fdotdotexc- Calculates the total excess term for the second derivative of the frequency without incorporating the effect of the central black hole in the gravitational potential of the Milky Way.
 The required arguments for this module are ldeg, bdeg, dkpc, mul, mub, f, fdotobs, and vrad.

-fdotdotexcBH.py: Model fdotdotexcBH: Calculates the total excess term for the second derivative of the frequency incorporating the effect of the central black hole in the gravitational potential of the Milky Way.
+fdotdotexcBH.py: Model fdotdotexcBH- Calculates the total excess term for the second derivative of the frequency incorporating the effect of the central black hole in the gravitational potential of the Milky Way.
 The required arguments for this module are ldeg, bdeg, dkpc, mul, mub, f, fdotobs, and vrad.

-fdotdotint.py: Calculates the intrinsic frequency second derivative for both cases, when the contribution of the central black hole to the gravitational potential of the Milky Way is not included (Model fdotdotintcal) and when that contribution is included (Model fdotdotintcalBH).
+fdotdotint.py: Calculates the intrinsic value of the second derivative of the frequency for both cases, i.e.,  when the contribution of the central black hole to the gravitational potential of the Milky Way is not included (Model fdotdotintcal) and when that contribution is included (Model fdotdotintcalBH).
 The required arguments for this module are ldeg, bdeg, dkpc, mul, mub, f, fdotobs, vrad, and fdotdotobs.

 ############################################################